 When you phone the school, a message will be left for the tutor, who will then contact you.
 Some problems are solved by a phone call, others might require a meeting.
 This will be up to the tutor to decide and organise.

-If the problem relates to work in a particular subject, the tutor might suggest a discussion or meeting with the teacher concerned, or the Head of Faculty should this be necessary.
+If the problem relates to work in a particular subject, the tutor might suggest a discussion or meeting with the teacher concerned, or the Head of Department should this be necessary.

 Who to contact